jecksolovyev/io.centredo.docs/docs/source/pages/apiIntegration/methods/templateCreation.rst

     </template>"
     }

-Depending on the need, customer can add a different type of fields `template fields <../fields/templateFields.html>`__
+Depending on your needs, you can add different types of fields `template fields <../fields/templateFields.html>`__

 **RESPONSE**